Curriculum

 Topics covered:

-- Meeting of Cultures: European contact and interaction with Native groups
+- Meeting of cultures: European contact and interaction with Native groups

 - Empire: Colonization of North America